junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Charlie floats up to them, studying Cas's face, worried.
 "What happened to you?"

 "Long story.
 We have to go," Dean says quickly, glancing at the sky.
 The demons are far from gone.
-When Crowley said "the Stynes are out", he really thought he only meant that pretentious family he slaughtered, from the big daddy in suit to the henchmen and that kid in the library.
+When Crowley said "the Stynes are out", he really thought he only meant that pretentious family he slaughtered, from the big daddy in a suit to the henchmen and that kid in the library.
 But they are definitely seeing more than a dozen demons around here.

 *Frankenstein is a big family tree.
 They have existed for a thousand years.* Now he remembers.
 Sam did most of the research, and his memory of those times isn't always exactly clear.
 But he can piece things together.
 They are in bigger trouble than he thought.

 "Dean!"
-Charlie outcries, her shape scattered up as a mass of black smoke sneak up to her from behind when Dean is distracted for Cas.
-Black fog forms into long claws, breaking up the ghost form of Charlie from middle.
+Charlie outcries, her shape scattered up as a mass of black smoke sneaks up to her from behind, when Dean is distracted to check on Cas.
+Black fog forms into long claws, breaking up the ghost form of Charlie in the middle.
 Her scared face stays for a second longer than the rest of the body, then dissipates into white mist.

 "No, no, no -- Charlie!
 I'm not losing you again!
 Not again!"
 Dean shouts, having to let go of Cas to throw the angel blade at the demon smoke.
 Losing support, Cas drops to his knees.

 The black smoke retreats.
 Pain of Charlie's cry still echoes in the air.

 "Charlie?
 Charlie!
 You still there?"
-Dean yells from the top of his lung, focusing on the white mist surrounding them.
+Dean yells from the top of his lungs, focusing on the white mist surrounding them.

 "I don't know how many more rounds I can take," Charlie answers faintly, thin mist gathering around tentatively.
-She flashes in and out like bad TV signal.
+She flashes in and out like a bad TV signal.
 "I don't think all of us can get out of here."
 She gives a strained smile.
 "Get Cas out of here, don't mind me."

 "No -- NO!"
 Dean points a finger at her, choking out.
 "We go home together, all of us!"

 Demons gather fast, even more than before, thick and sulfuric, clouding in, covering the sky.
-The morning hour looks like late in the afternoon right before a big thunderstorm.
+The morning hour looks like late in the afternoon, right before a big thunderstorm.

-"It's okay, Dean," Charlie manages to keep her warm and small smile, even if it's shaking, even if it looks like she'd cry if she's still capable of.
+"It's okay, Dean," Charlie manages to keep her warm and small smile, even if it's shaking, even if it looks like she'd cry if she's still capable of doing so.
 She reaches out a hand, as if trying to touch Dean's hand, but the mist that forms the shape of her finger dissipates the moment they touch, leaving only a chilling sensation on Dean's fingertip.
 "It's not your fault.
 I don't blame you.
 Never did.
 Not last time, not this time."

-Charlie looks at him in the eyes, fearful but film.
+Charlie looks at him in the eyes, fearful but firm.
 "Save Cas.
 You need him."

 "What about you?"
 Dean's eyes are wet.